DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/change-lesson-observations-to-class-visits.md

           the process being valued by teachers and a perception it’s not ‘being done’ to them
         </li>
         <li>
-          development of a genuine 'open door' culture
+          development of a genuine ‘open door’ culture
         </li>
         <li>
           an effective improvement in quality of education